vincentarelbundock/Rdatasets/doc/openintro/rst/russian_influence_on_us_election_2016.rst

       The actual sample size was 1000.
-However, the original data were not from a simple random sample; after accounting for the design, the equivalent sample size was 506, which was what was used for the data set here to keep things simpler for intro stat analyses.
+However, the original data were not from a simple random sample; after accounting for the design, the equivalent sample size was 506, which was what was used for the dataset here to keep things simpler for intro stat analyses.

       .. rubric:: Source
          :name: source